 |

-The first thing that we are going to tell you is the design that it has, mixing colors such as red in the whole body of the racket, removing a minimum portion that will be found in the bottom of the heart of the product, along with two small specks in the central area of the frame.
+The first thing that we are going to tell you is the design that it has, mixing colours such as red in the whole body of the racket, removing a minimum portion that will be found in the bottom of the heart of the product, along with two specks in the central area of the frame.

-We are going to start this analysis with a good wilson tennis racket that has been made by the Wilson sports brand, which has a lot of experience in this type of sports equipment being used by great professionals.
+We are going to start this analysis with a good Wilson tennis racket that has been made by the Wilson sports brand, which has a lot of experience in this type of sports equipment being used by great professionals.

 It is not only for players who play it occasionally or as a hobby but also other points that make it worthy of being within the professional category, even in small tournaments or championships.

-To start we will talk about the product design and especially the brand that manufactures it.
+To start, we will talk about the product design and especially the brand that manufactures it.

 The design is simple, without many frills, being practically the entire body of the black racket while it has two lime green stripes.